oktonion/PhWidgets-lib/README.md

 ### Quick start ###

-Now if you have a pointer to standart Photon widget (PtWidget_t*) or it's ABN_ id then with this library widgets are now simple and convenient, just do:
+Now if you have a pointer to standard Photon widget (PtWidget_t*) or it's ABN_ id then with this library widgets are now simple and convenient, just do:

 ```cpp
 PtWidget_t *label_widget;